At the end of it all, there are people who will buy the company regardless of what is in the prospectus or will not buy.

 - The company owns no land or buildings.

 - Revenue has been increasing at about 30% a year: operating expenses take up 40% of revenue; while SGA take another 10% (average annual increases have been 100% for marketing, 40% admin and 30% for staff each year)

 Competition & subscribers:

 - As at December ’07 the company had 9.2m subscribers, up from 5m a year before.
 Safaricom claims an 80% market share to Celtel’s 18% (2.1m subs).

-– But Celtel hurts: Average revenue per user (ARPU) at Dec 07 of 650 shillings (583 pre-paid, 3,968 post-paid), down from 816 shillings (705, 5,708) a year ago.
-This is due to adding new subscribers, with lower spending capacity in rural areas and reduction of all rates following competition.
-They lost fewer customers (churn) ever since they allowed free replacement of lost SIM cards
+- But Celtel hurts: Average revenue per user (ARPU) at Dec 07 of 650 shillings (583 pre-paid, 3,968 post-paid), down from 816 shillings (705, 5,708) a year ago.
+This is due to adding new subscribers, with lower spending capacity in rural areas and reduction of all rates following the competition.
+They lost fewer customers (churn) ever since they allowed free replacement of lost SIM cards.

 - Also voice minutes (9 months): Dec 07 352 million, Dec 06 203 million